rshpeley/yba3mods/README.md

 #### Further mods

 The second stage of the V1 tube (currently unused) can be wired as a gain stage similar to Train Wreck amps.
 KT88s, 6550 and similar tubes can be used in place of the 6CA7s in this amp.
 Pin 1 wiring can stay as-is if the tube base shell connects to pin 1 (or has no connection) and a bias voltage mod is needed to get proper bias levels.

+#### Voltage measurements

+I can't guarantee the voltages 100% since my Fluke was about 3400km away at the time and I had to make do with a small autoranging meter.

 ### Have a question or suggestion?
 Go to the GitHub Issues tab and open an issue.